-Manual therapy is an effective treatment for TMD.
-(30) In fact, non-surgical intervention for myogenous TMD has been shown to be as effective as any surgical intervention (13).
+Manual therapy is an effective treatment for TMJ Dysfunction.
+(30) In fact, non-surgical intervention for myogenous TMJ has been shown to be as effective as any surgical intervention (13).
 TMJ non-thrust mobilization is often indicated (10).Manipulation of the cerviocranial, cervical and thoracic spine may be necessary (16).
 Chiropractic cervical spine manipulation has been shown to increase maximal bite force (31).

 Exercises to improve posture and TMJ function have been shown to be beneficial (10,17,18).
 Stretching exercises should address tightness in the masseter, SCM, levator and suboccipitals.
 Patient’s should also work on chin retractions, deep neck flexion and chin depression exercises.

 Patients should avoid aggravating activities like chewing gum or eating "rubbery" type foods.
 Patients should also limit unnecessary talking (18,19).
 Glucosamine and chondroitin sulfate have shown success in managing TMJ dysufuction (34).
 Supplementation with bromelin or MSM may also be beneficial.
 A custom fitted mouth guard can help prevent clenching and promote relaxation of muscles (20).
 Patients with symptoms at night should avoid stressful activity before bedtime and be aware of their sleeping position.